3D Selección del material de impresión: Una guía para ingenieros y compradores

 Preguntas frecuentes: Common Questions About 3D Printing Material Selection

-1. Q: What material should I use for outdoor parts that need to resist UV rays?
+1. q: What material should I use for outdoor parts that need to resist UV rays?

-1. Q: Can I use 3D printed materials for medical devices that need to be sterilized?
+1. q: Can I use 3D printed materials for medical devices that need to be sterilized?

 A: Sí!
-PC-ISO (FDM) is a great option—it’s biocompatible and heat-resistant (thermal deflection temperature of 133°C), so it can handle sterilization processes.
+PC-ISO (MDF) is a great option—it’s biocompatible and heat-resistant (thermal deflection temperature of 133°C), so it can handle sterilization processes.
 Nylon 11 (SLS/MJF) is also biocompatible and suitable for medical device components.

-1. Q: What’s the most eco-friendly 3D printing material?
+1. q: What’s the most eco-friendly 3D printing material?